archivesspace/tech-docs/ASTRO/src/content/docs/customization/bower.md

+---
-# Managing frontend assets with Bower
+title: Managing frontend assets with Bower
+---

 This is aimed at developers and applies to the 'frontend' application only.